 Banner Grab Search Limits

-With a membership get up to 65'535 results from a single query.
-Allows analysis of banners from Class B networks.
+With a membership get up to 65'535 results from a single query (1 API Credit).
+Allows quick analysis of banners and services from Class B networks.

 Banner Grabbing Tools